raphaelsty/mkb/README.md

 - An **optimizer** from pytorch.

 - A **sampling** method available in kdmkb such as `sampling.NegativeSampling`.
 This module allows you to generate negative samples from existing triplets.
+It does not generate triplets that are in the training set.
 You can also use your own `sampling` function.

 - An **evaluation** process.